Authentic Vietnamese Salted Coffee (Cà Phê Muối)

 It’s also brewed using a phin, a special coffee filter that drips coffee slowly, giving it a strong and high caffeine amount.
 Vietnamese coffee is known for its intense flavor, which is roasted and slightly burnt.

-While you can drink it straight, many people prefer having Vietnamese coffee with condensed milk, which adds an incredible creaminess and sweetness.
-It’s what makes Vietnamese coffee so addicting.
+While you can drink it straight, many people prefer having Vietnamese coffee with condensed milk, which adds incredible creaminess and sweetness.
+It’s what makes Vietnamese coffee so addictive.

 To make a Vietnamese salted coffee at home, you’ll need: